wellagain/remisass/README.md

 - Benefit from other little **snippets and one-liners** for faster coding (e.g. for positioning, animation and gradient).
 - Dealing with **vendor prefixes** without post-processor?
 Use mixins for css3 features or build your own for as many vendors as you need to.
 - Resets, centered content, sticky footer and other layout snippets available.
+- Fallback for IE8 provided for graceful degradation

-See <a href="http://work.wellagain.lt/remisass/">demo page</a> for visual presentation.
+See [demo page](http://work.wellagain.lt/remisass/) for visual presentation.

 Structure
 ---------